Entrepreneur First eyes further Asia growth to build its global network of founders

-British startup venture builder Entrepreneur First is eying additional expansion in Asia, where its operation is now as large as it is in Europe, as it expands its reach in 2019.
-But, despite serving a varied mixture of markets, the company said its founders are a fairly unified breed.
+British startup venture builder Entrepreneur First is eyeing additional expansion in Asia, where its operation is now as large as it is in Europe, as it expands its reach in 2019.
+But despite serving a varied mixture of markets, the company said its founders are a fairly unified breed.

-The Entrepreneur First program is billed as a “talent investor.”
-It matches prospective founders and, through an accelerator program, it encourages them to start and build companies which it backs with financing.
-The organization started out in London in 2011, and today it is also present in Paris and Berlin in Europe and, in Asia, Singapore, Hong Kong and (soon) Bangalore.
-To date, it says it has graduated over 1,200 founders who have created more than 200 companies, estimated at a cumulative $1.5 billion on paper.
+The Entrepreneur First (EF) program is billed as a “talent investor.”
+It matches prospective founders and, through an accelerator program, it encourages them to start and build companies that it backs with financing.
+The organization started in London in 2011, and today it is also present in Paris and Berlin in Europe and, in Asia, Singapore, Hong Kong and (soon) Bangalore.
+To date, it says it has graduated more than 1,200 founders who have created more than 200 companies, estimated at a cumulative $1.5 billion on paper.

-Those six cities cover a spread of unique cultures — both in general life and startup ecosystems — but, despite that, co-founder Matthew Clifford believes there’s actually many commonalities between among its global founder base.
+Those six cities cover a spread of unique cultures — both in general life and startup ecosystems — but, despite that, co-founder Matthew Clifford believes there’s actually many commonalities among its global founder base.

 “It’s really striking to me how little adjustment of the model has been necessary to make it work in each location,” Clifford — who started EF with Alice Bentinck — told TechCrunch in an interview.
 “The outliers in each country have more in common with each other and their fellow compatriots… we’re uncovering this global community of outliers.”